hpc2n/gpu-course/hands-ons/0.setup/1.compiling/README.md

     $ nvcc -o hello hello.cu -Xcompiler="-Wall"
     ```

-    This passed the `-Wall` flag to `g++`.
+    This passes the `-Wall` flag to `g++`.
 The flag causes the compiler to print
     extra warnings.

  4. During the course, you can use the course reservations (6 Nvidia V100 GPUs)
-    to get a faster access to the GPUs.
+    to get faster access to the GPUs.
 The reservation `snic2020-9-161-day1` is
     valid during Wednesday and the reservation `snic2020-9-161-day2` is valid
     during Thursday.
 The reservations are valid from 08:45 to 17:30.
 Jobs that
     are submitted outside this time window are not scheduled.